Fair Value Price Calculator | DCF Stock Valuation

 How accurate is the DCF method?

 DCF is only as accurate as your inputs.
 It's not a crystal ball—it's a framework for thinking about value.
-The key is to be conservative with your assumptions and use sensitivity analysis.
+The key is to be conservative with your assumptions and use sensitivity analysis to test different scenarios.

 Where do I find free cash flow data?